 Cognitive bias modification for OCD

-Led by Dr. Martha Falkenstein we are currently testing the usefulness of two types of CBM interventions for patients at the Obsessive Compulsive Disorder (OCD) Institute at McLean Hospital, funded by the International OCD Foundation and the Department of Psychiatry at Harvard Medical School.
+Led by Dr. Martha Falkenstein we are currently testing the usefulness of types of CBM interventions for patients at the Obsessive Compulsive Disorder (OCD) Institute at McLean Hospital.
 Exposure and response prevention (ERP) is the first line of treatment for OCD, however many patients do not recover.
 There is a critical need to more efficiently and effectively augment ERP for treatment-resistant OCD, and CBM interventions are a promising strategy.
 One of our studies is examining the relationship between interpretation bias and mental health outcomes in OCD, and whether targeting interpretation bias in addition to routine care at the OCD Institute helps to improve these outcomes.

-Led by Dr. Courtney Beard, we are currently testing the real world effectiveness of two virtual CBT platforms during the COVID-19 pandemic.
+Led by Dr. Courtney Beard, we are currently testing the real world effectiveness of digital CBT platforms.
 Funded by the Combined Jewish Philanthropies of Greater Boston,